SpiderString/spider-ppa/SpiderLib/README.md

 A full syntax guide can be found in comments at the top of its file.

+inventoryLib is a library which returns a table of functions for inventory manipulation and querying.
+Currently it has 12 unique functions and 9 aliases, a full syntax guide and description of which can be found in comments at the top of the file.
+To include it, do the same as you would for tableFileLib.
+Run it, grab the table it returns, and use that table to call its functions.

 To use spiderLib, simply run() the file in your script with a call such as run("spiderLib").
 All its functions may then simply be called by name.

 To use tableFileLib, you should catch the table it returns in a variable, e.g. local tfl=run("tableFileLib.lua").
 You can then call its functions by prefixing it with "tfl.", e.g. tfl.write(obj, filePath, tableID).